Monica Lakhanpaul: Clinical and research career

 Lakhanpaul established the Nurture Early for Optimal Nutrition (NEON) study to determine whether transferring health models from resource poor countries and implementing them in deprived localities in the UK could lead to clinically and cost-effective interventions within the NHS.
 Working with parents and healthcare professionals, Lakhanpaul also established Acutely Sick Child Safety Netting Information Needs (ASK SNIFF) which provides resources to help families with young children understand signs and symptoms of acute illness.
 It forms part of a larger program of work aiming to develop an intervention package to improve the management of acutely sick children.

+She is currently leading the Children in Homeless Accommodations Managing Pandemic Invisibility Or Non-Inclusive Strategies (CHAMPIONS) project based at University College London, in partnership with De Montfort University, The Children's Society, British Association for Community Child Health and others.

 Lakhanpaul co-founded the cross-sector Health Education Engineering and Environment (HEEE) Platform, and was Program Director for Children and Young People, UCL Partners Academic Health Sciences Network.

+In 2023, Professor Lakhanpaul was named National Patient and Public Engagement Lead for the NIHR GOSH Biomedical Research Centre and, in 2024, she was invited to the South Asian Health Foundation 25th anniversary event at the House of Lords and the launch of their ‘Health Inequalities: Full Stop - The hidden crisis affecting children and families in temporary accommodation in the UK' report which she co-authored.
+In February 2024, she was invited to become Clinical Advisor to Happy Baby NGO and Barnardo's children's charity and, in July 2024, she became a Churchill Fellow selected by the Winston Churchill Memorial Trust.
+Later, in September 2024, Lakhanpaul started her role as the NIHR National Specialty Lead for Children and was awarded an Honorary Doctorate of Science (Hon DSc) by De Montfort University for her contributions to child and adolescent health worldwide.